 Bernard Fowler has been an integral part of the Rolling Stones for so long now, that it’s hard to remember when they last toured without him (1982).
-Providing backing vocals on the largest stage in live music, Fowler has won fans the world over with not only his subtly textured voice and wide vocal range, but his stage presence and charisma as well.
+Providing backing vocals on the largest stage in live music, Fowler has won fans the world over with not only his rich voice and wide vocal range, but his stage presence and charisma as well.

 Fowler’s resume outside of the Stones, reads even longer.
-In addition to scoring hits with the New York Citi Peech Boys in the 80’s, fronting highly acclaimed bands in the 90’s, and releasing two solo albums of his own, he has lent his voice and arranging talents to dozens of artists, ranging from Alice Cooper and Bonnie Raitt, to Motorhead and Michael Bublé.
+In addition to scoring hits with the New York Citi Peech Boys in the 80’s, fronting acclaimed bands in the 90’s, and releasing two solo albums of his own, he has lent his vocal and arranging talents to dozens of artists, ranging from Alice Cooper and Bonnie Raitt, to Motorhead and Michael Bublé.

 In our conversation, Fowler talks about meeting Keith Richards as a teenager, overcoming performance anxiety, receiving encouragement from Harry Bellafonte, touring with Steven Seagal, and never forgetting the lessons his mother taught him.

 Bernard Fowler: [laughs] I hope so.
 The solo stuff is how I came to them in the beginning.
 I met Mick first, and eventually ended up singing on his first solo record (1985’s ‘She’s The Boss’).
 Then, I just happened to run into him at a rehearsal studio a few years later as he was planning a solo tour, and he asked me to join him.
-A bit after that, I started touring with the Stones (1989’s ‘Steel Wheels’).
+A little bit after that, I started touring with the Stones (1989’s ‘Steel Wheels’).

 Bernard: It was definitely a big moment, but it almost wasn’t!
 It didn’t go down as easily as I just said.
 Mick actually requested that I audition for his solo tour, and that struck a bad note with me because I had already worked with him on the record.
 My feelings were definitely getting in the way for a minute.
 Carmine Rojas (bassist for David Bowie, among others) spoke to me though, and he made me go in and do the audition.
 I killed it and got the gig, and I am forever grateful to him for having that talk with me.

-RF: That changed the direction of your career, to put it mildly.
+Robert: It changed the direction of your career, to put it mildly.

 Bernard: Absolutely, and thank god for Carmine, because I’m still hanging around the Stones.

-RF: Hanging around is understating it a bit.
+Robert: Hanging around is understating it a bit.
 Whenever they play music, they ask you to play it with them.

 Bernard: [laughs] And I love that.

 Bernard: That’s a great question.
-I don’t know for sure, but when I was very young, I became a product of the radio.
+I don’t know what it is for sure, but when I was very young, I became a product of the radio.
 I grew up in a predominantly black and Puerto Rican neighborhood in New York City, so most of what I heard while walking through the streets was soul and salsa.
 My Mom would play the radio all day though!
 And she didn’t listen only to the stations that played what I heard in the streets – she listened to rock stations, and even the occasional classical station.
 She’d play me that stuff to put me down for naps [laughs].

-RF: You were absorbing a lot of different sounds.
+Robert: You were absorbing a lot of different sounds.

-RF: How about when you got older?
+Robert: How about when you got older?

 Bernard: When I started singing and had my first big single (1983’s ‘Don’t Make Me Wait’, with the Peech Boys) I was introduced to (bassist and producer) Bill Laswell.
 Bill opened my head up!
 He introduced me to music that I would have never come across if I hadn’t met him.
 I spent a lot of hours listening to all kinds of music with that man.
 He had a lot to do with my musical education.